Snap's secrecy frustrates banks' pursuit of IPO glory

 What is more, big IPOs such as Snap's have been few and far between recently.
 Proceeds from IPOs were down 40 percent last year from 2015.
 Technology IPOs, often a large chunk of the market, were down 56 percent, according to Thomson Reuters data.

-Snap is seeking to raise as much as US$25 billion, and could potentially be this year's biggest IPO.
+Snap is seeking to go public at a valuation of as much as US$25 billion, and could potentially be this year's biggest IPO.

 "I don't know any bank that would turn down the opportunity to be on the Snapchat IPO" said Kathleen Smith, principal at Renaissance Capital, which manages IPO-focused exchange traded funds.